wikar/wikar.github.io/_posts/2015-07-08-datazen-and-analysis-services-how-to-create-a-data-view.markdown

 >Data View Query -The MDX query to perform.
 Must return a single table of data.
 Any Dimension hierarchy which needs to be returned as part of the view must be expressed as a defined Member in the MDX Query.

 This was still not crystal clear to me and it took a couple of tries to achieve the expected result set.
-Based on my experiences I have written a brief tutorial of a working query below using Adventure Works.
+Based on my experiences I wrote a brief tutorial on creating a working query below using Adventure Works.

 #Basic query